-U.K. inflation jumps more than expected to hit highest since 2013
+Britain’s inflation, fuelled by Brexit and oil, drives higher ahead of election

 Prices paid by factories for materials and energy rose at the weakest annual pace since November, up 16.6 per cent.

 The ONS said house prices in March rose at their weakest rate since October 2013, up 4.1 per cent on the year.

-Prices in London alone grew just 1.5 per cent, the weakest since March 2012.Report Typo/Error
+Prices in London alone grew 1.5 per cent, the weakest since March 2012.Report Typo/Error